The 3 best credit cards to use in Europe

 If you’re traveling to Europe, you’ll want a travel rewards credit card that offers rewards that align with your traveling style, provides cardholder perks that will enhance your trip and doesn’t charge you a foreign transaction fee.

-There are a few travel credit cards that check all these boxes — here are our top four picks.
+There are a few travel credit cards that check all these boxes — here are our top picks.

 Best for travelers who want flexibility: Chase Sapphire Reserve®